Planning a Portugal West Coast road trip and want to skip the crowds?

 There’s no fencing along the cliff, so keep your dog close.

-Other things to do around here include relaxing in one of the beach view cafes, surfing on the sand dunes, walking the boardwalk of the wetlands or even cycling to Nazare!
+Other things to do around here include relaxing in one of the beach view cafes, surfing on the sand dunes, walking the boardwalk of the wetlands or even cycling to Nazare

 This is one of the beach towns of Portugal that you will want to be careful not to end up in the one way roads because streets are narrow and it’ll be hard to turn around.

-Parking And Camping Near São Martinho do Porto
+Parking In São Martinho do Porto

 There is street parking here that’s suitable for campervans, but be mindful that people live here so don’t overnight here, block roads or generally be a nuisance.